bbepis/XUnity.AutoTranslator/README.md

 WatsonAPIUrl=                    ;OPTIONAL, needed if WatsonTranslate is configured WatsonAPIUsername=               ;OPTIONAL, needed if WatsonTranslate is configured WatsonAPIPassword=               ;OPTIONAL, needed if WatsonTranslate is configured

+[Custom]
+Url=                             ;Optional, needed if CustomTranslated is configured

+[LecPowerTranslator15]
+InstallationPath=                ;Optional, needed if LecPowerTranslator15 is configured

 [Debug]
 EnablePrintHierarchy=False       ;Used for debugging